18F/Dot-Net-Encasement/README.md

 }
 ```

-This file contains a new [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) - `IRestConnector` - as well as a class that derives from this interface.
+This file contains a new [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) - `IRestConnector` - as well as a class that implements from this interface.
 This derived class will be used to make API calls for our REST controller.

 Now we need to modify our `RestController.cs` to use this new connector.